-UPDATE: The Outside Lands Schedule has been announced.
-Check out the soul-crushing conflicts.
+UPDATE: The Outside Lands schedule has been announced.
+Check out these conflicts.

 The Outside Lands lineup for 2013 has been unleashed, and it’s as strong as ever.
 We made our predictions, and they were pretty good, but now it’s time to take a look at the sets that peak our interest most.

 There are so many incredible artists not listed below, including Yeah Yeah Yeahs, Grizzly Bear, Yeasayer, Kurt Vile and A-Trak.
 But with so many great acts to see (and we’re not even including the comedy tent, the Heineken Dome, late-night shows around SF or possible pop-up shows), it’s good to get an idea of which sets you will want to see, as conflicts will happen.
 Here are ten sets we’re looking forward to.

 Follow our Outside Lands 2013 playlist on Spotify, featuring three tracks from each artist.

 Were you one to pass up on Stevie Wonder last year for Skrillex?
 Then this does not matter to you.
 The ‘law of legend’ applies here — you don’t pass on a set by a member of The Beatles, with the exception of Ringo.
 Even then you probably should pick a Ringo set.
 I like dance music plenty, and often an EDM show can be the single most fun thing you can do at a music festival.
 It’s just not an option here, not for Kaskade or Pretty Lights — have an after-party at your apartment after the festival to make up for it and piss off your neighbors.
 Paul’s son James will also perform, so look for a father-son collaboration and other special guests.
 Macca would be an ideal Sunday closing set, but look for Sir Paul to play Friday or Saturday since he has dates scheduled in Canada the Monday through Wednesday after Outside Lands. -MF

 Nine Inch Nails